-The Charter Oaks townhome community was built in 1973 and consists of 101 units on a verdant, green campus.
+The Charter Oaks townhome community was built in 3 phases between 1972 and 1975, and consists of 101 units on a verdant, green campus.
+I’m told that the builder was the highly regarded Blackwell Homes.
 Each townhome enjoys between 960 square feet and 1,760 sf, with the average being 1452.
-Lot sizes are small (1,920-3,205 SF, average is 2477 SF) as there is a lot of common, outdoors space to enjoy.
+Most are 2 story but there are a few single story homes as well.
+Lot sizes are small (1,920-3,205 SF, average is 2477 SF) as there is a great deal of common, outdoors space to enjoy.

 Los Gatans are drawn to Charter Oaks for many reasons.
 First, it offers well built homes that are thoughtfully designed in a beautiful setting.
 The community features include expansive greenbelt areas and a pool.